Pensive1/FEM-qr-code-component/1_age-calculator-app/README.md

 }
 ```

-2. An element can be accurately positioned using `position` and `transform: translate(x% , y%)`.
-Using `translate` with percentage values moves the element based on its own dimensions.
+2. Using `translate` with percentage values moves the element based on its own dimensions.

 #### React